brokenkernel/blog/content/posts/Second-Language-Acquisition.md

 > Monitor hypothesis

-In order to "monitor" your own language (by using your _learned_ rules) you need specific conditions.
+In order to "monitor" your own language (by using your _learned_ rules) you need specific conditions: [^krashenppila1]:

-Conditions for monitor use:

 - know the rule
 - time to use the rule